aimo84/piggybank-backend/README.md

 Example Java application built with [Spring Boot](https://spring.io/projects/spring-boot).

 ## Run/debug
-Simply run the PiggBankApplication.java and it will start the application.
+Simply run the PiggyBankApplication.java, and it will start the application.
+Or run `mvn spring-boot:run`.

 ## Database
 ### Connect to in memory h2 database